 - Making Music will notify you by email when your renewal is due.
 You should return a paper renewal or complete an online renewal form, and make a single cheque/BACS /credit or debit card payment to Making Music for both membership and insurance.

-- Custom polices: if you have a custom policy Making Music Insurance Services will contact you with a renewal premium before complete your renewal and payment.
+- Custom policies: if you have a custom policy Making Music Insurance Services will contact you with a renewal premium before complete your renewal and payment.

 - If you wish to upgrade a standard insurance package (Bronze, Silver or Gold) during the year please contact Making Music.